Zold1/linux-basics/Vim Editor.md

 # Vim Editor

+This is command mode editor for files.
+Other editors in Linux are emacs, gedit vi editor is most popular

 * install vim `sudo apt install vim` or `sudo yum install vim -y`
 * `vim script.sh` open file in vim